SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Golden Stairs have a 25% chance to be hidden in a wall tile between 6\~10F,<br/>so this floor range is a good time to read unidentified scrolls.<br/>
 However, you'll return to 11F after the Golden Interval, so if you go too early<br/>you'll miss out on Nigiri Morphs for food and 2 floors of Mixer spawns.<br/>
-It's easy to collapse from starvation inside since Riceballs can't be found,<br/>so it's best to wait until 9\~10F to read unidentified scrolls.
+It's easy to collapse from starvation inside since Onigiri can't be found,<br/>so it's best to wait until 9\~10F to read unidentified scrolls.

 If you have a Possession Staff or Monster Pot, level up an Armordillo Bro<br/>between 5\~6F and use its special attack to make enemies trip and drop items.

-If you're out of riceballs, go to 9F instead of leveling up or collecting items.<br/>Nigiri Morphs appear between 9\~10F, so you can restock Large Riceballs.
+If you're out of onigiri, go to 9F instead of leveling up or collecting items.<br/>Nigiri Morphs appear between 9\~10F, so you can restock Large Onigiri.

 #### Collecting Arrows